gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

      remove pragma Elaborate for unit "..." in unit "..."

-  This tactic is suggested when the binder has determined that pragma ``Elaborate``:
+  The binder suggests this tactic when it has determined that:

-  - Prevents a set of units from being elaborated.
+  - pragma ``Elaborate`` prevents a set of units from being elaborated.

   - The removal of the pragma will not eliminate the semantic effects of the pragma.
 In other words, the argument of the pragma will still be elaborated